2019 Bay Area Mass Notification Seminar

 Cost: Free for participants

-Join us for two days of sharing lessons learned, local practices, and ideas for improving regional coordination for mass notification and emergency alerts before, during, and after emergency incidents.
+Thank you for joining us for the 2nd annual Mass Notification Conference.
+A two day event of sharing lessons learned, local practices, and ideas for improving regional coordination for mass notification and emergency alerts before, during, and after emergency incidents.

-Seminar topics will include: lessons learned from recent disasters, updates on IPAWS, reaching vulnerable populations with alerts, Earthquake Early Warning, creating alert messages, updates on mass notification legislation, regional coordination for air quality incidents, and mass notification and social media, among other topics.
+Seminar topics included: lessons learned from recent disasters, updates on IPAWS, reaching vulnerable populations with alerts, Earthquake Early Warning, creating alert messages, updates on mass notification legislation, regional coordination for air quality incidents, and mass notification and social media, among other topics.

 This is one of the only events in the U.S. to focus exclusively on all aspects of mass notification, from warning capabilities to messaging.
 Participants will include Alert and Warning System Administrators, Public Information Officers, and Emergency Managers from local, state, and federal agencies and community organizations across the country.